MakeSchool-Tutorials/MakeSchoolNotes-Swift/P2-Introduction-Interface-Builder/content.md

 ##Views

 In iOS, you use windows and views to present your application's content on the screen.
 Windows do not have any visible content themselves but provide a basic container for your application's views.
 Views define a portion of a window that you want to fill with some content.
 For example, you might have views that display images, text, shapes, or some combination thereof.
 You can also use views to organize and manage other views.

 Now let's look at a view.

+> [action]
-Click on the *LaunchScreen.xib* from the *Project Navigator*
+> Click on the *LaunchScreen.xib* from the *Project Navigator*

 ![image](project_navigator_launch.png)